swmwy/SnowShell/README.md

 # SnowShell
-The new (and improved) Linux shell.
+SnowShell is a new version of the Linux shell.
+Based off Bash, it adds even more functions and widens the scope of what you can do.

+# Installation Instructions